VinayNoogler000/Weather-Webapp/README.md

 ## 📖 Overview

 A simple and responsive weather web application that provides real-time weather information for any location.
 The app uses the OpenWeatherMap API to fetch weather data and displays it in a user-friendly interface.
-The design is built using Tailwind CSS, ensuring a modern and clean look.
+The design is created using [Bolt](#-acknowledgments) and built using [Tailwind CSS](#-acknowledgments), ensuring a modern and clean look.

 ## 🎥 Preview